Do shrimp eat brine shrimp?

 Moreover, shrimp seem to prefer food that’s in a state of decay.
 They may be able to detect certain chemical changes that occur during decomposition, which signal to them that the food is edible.

-So, while live brine shrimp are perfectly safeOpens in a new tab. for shrimp, they do not align with the shrimp’s natural feeding habits and preferences.
+So, while live brine shrimp are perfectly safe for shrimp, they do not align with the shrimp’s natural feeding habits and preferences.
 This is why shrimp keepers often observe their shrimp ignoring live brine shrimp, but readily eating the same once they have died and started to decompose.

 Understanding this behavior can help shrimp keepers provide a diet that aligns with their shrimp’s natural preferences, promoting their health and well-being.